Skip to main content Skip to secondary navigation

 • To understand more about the undergrad courses and structure offered at the University of Oxford see here.

-The tutorial and the application process
+The Tutorial and the Application Process

 Finalizing a Tutorial

-Second Tutorials
+Second Tutorial

 It is not possible to enroll in two tutorials during your first quarter in Oxford.
-This is because two tutorials are more challenging, leave less time to socialise with fellow Stanford students on the program, limit your opportunity to fully experience Oxford student life, and can be a very solitary and stressful pursuit.
+This is because two tutorials are more challenging, leave less time to socialize with fellow Stanford students on the program, limit your opportunity to fully experience Oxford student life, and can be a very solitary and stressful pursuit.

 Studying a Language